WTTL (AM)

-WTTL (1310 AM, "Classic Hits 103.5") is a radio station broadcasting a classic hits format.
+WTTL (1310 AM, "103.5 The Light") is a radio station broadcasting a contemporary Christian format.
 Licensed to Madisonville, Kentucky, United States.
 The station is currently owned by Madisonville CBC, Inc.

 History

 The station signed on for the first time in 1956 under ownership of Hopkins County Broadcasting.
-The station was acquired by local businessman Conway Smith in 1958.
+The station was founded by local businessman Conway Smith in 1956.
 The station was broadcasting a rock format for many years until it switched to an adult contemporary format around 1982.